CominAtYou/Custom-Emoji-Uploader/README.md

 `guildId` Is the ID of the server where you wish to upload the emojis to.
 (Your bot must be present in this server)

 `token` Is the token for your bot.
-(If you followed the guide above, you coped and noted down your token.
+(If you followed the guide above, you copied and noted down your token.
 Put it in between the quotes.)

 ### 3. Run the bot
 Double-click the executable.
 If everything went right, you should see an icon in the tray and no error message displayed.
 Congrats!
 You're ready to go.